aswinmurali-io/word-jam/README.md

     $ poetry run mypy --package src --ignore-missing-imports
 ```

-> There will be some errors.
+> There may or may not be errors found.
 Things that are dynamically loaded will not be recognised and therefore show error